iggredible/Learn-Vim/ch14_external_commands.md

 :w !node
 ```

-Vim will use `node` to execute the Javascript expressions to print "Hello Vim" and "Vim is awesome".
+Vim will use `node` to execute the JavaScript expressions to print "Hello Vim" and "Vim is awesome".

 When using the `:w` command, Vim uses all texts in the current buffer, similar to the global command (most command-line commands, if you don't pass it a range, only executes the command against the current line).
 If you pass `:w` a specific address: